deoalex/bedrock-ide/README.md

 might use as part of your application.
 In other words, you (or someone else) can write files and scripts to your server.**

-If you do decide, **after being warned not to**, use Bedrock IDE over the internet, you should consider some or all of these security measures in addition to some I have not even thought of.
+If you do decide, **after being warned not to**, to use Bedrock IDE over the internet, you should consider some or all of these security measures in addition to some I have not even thought of.

 1. Use a sensible username and password by replacing the default